yuiseki/unmiss-map-vite/README.md

 ## Requirements definition

-- [x] Indicate the location of UN-related facilities
+- [x] Indicate the location of the UN-related facilities
 - [x] Indicate the location of the military facilities
-- [x] Indicate the location of the hospital
+- [x] Indicate the location of the hospitals
 - [x] Indicate the location of the government facilities
 - [x] Indicate the location of oil fields and power plants
 - [x] Indicate whether the road or boundary is passable